 #3 Updated by Dominic Giglio over 5 years ago

 - Target version set to 1.5.11

 It appears that you are correct.
 Because this is a WooTheme (Canvas) we will probably need to customize the functionality through a child.
 Premium themes, like those from Woo, are awesome for getting up and running quickly and then having really nice customization features in the admin once the site is running.
 But, like any framework, you are then required to work within the constraints created by the framework (I run into this when developing on Rails all the time).

 The current logo in that header is not just an image, it is set as the CSS background for the header area within the Canvas theme's admin settings.
 This is why we can't just "make it a link."
 We will need to override the header area in a child theme and manually create our own version so that we can keep a link to the Help site's homepage (which is the link on the right-hand side right now) as well as a link to the commons home page using our logo on the left.

 I think we should take this opportunity to close out issue #2080 (Upgrade Woo Canvas to Current Version) since we've received the budget money that that issue has been waiting for.
 I believe customizing the old version currently installed through a child theme will make closing that issue much harder.
 We should upgrade your theme, then see if there are any new Woo features that will allow us to create a link in the header - and if not we can then whip up a quick child theme and customize it manually if need be.

-#25 Updated by Dominic Giglio almost 5 years ago
+#25 Updated by Dominic Giglio about 5 years ago